Cezarion/yalla/README.md

     Run unit tests (defined in /app/tests/)

 # Usage

+    ## First install by Lead Dev
         Make a fork from skeleton repo to your project repo via Bitbucket Create an empty database
         Create a specific user with write rights only on this database Run an install initialisation script
             sh bin/symfony/init.sh
-    Merge the commands from /bin/symfony/composer-commands-sample.json to your /app/composer.json
+        Merge the commands from /bin/symfony/composer-commands-sample.json to your /app/composer.json (specially 'build' command)

+    ## Regular install by common dev
+        Create an empty database
+        Create a specific user with write rights only on this database Run build script
+            sh bin/symfony/build.sh